 Helen Keedy: Chair of Governors

-I am serving my fourth year as Chair of Governors, my term expiring in 2018.
+I am serving my fifth year as Chair of Governors, my term expiring in 2020.
 I have completed the Chair’s Development Programme in order to ensure that the school benefits from best practice.
 My career was corporate law and finance so combined with a previous school governorship, I am able to offer a considerable range of relevant experience.